semaphoreci/docs/docs/examples/ios-continuous-integration-with-xcode.md

 This guide gives an overview of CI/CD with Semaphore for apps created with Xcode that run on iOS, macOS, watchOS, or tvOS.

-Semaphore supports building, testing, and deploying Swift, Objective-C and React Native projects.
-Projects can be built with [Xcode 11][macos-xcode11] running on macOS `a1-standard-4` or higher [machine type][machine-types].
+Semaphore supports building, testing, and deploying Swift, Objective-C, and React Native projects.
+Projects can be built with [Xcode 11][macos-xcode11] running on a macOS `a1-standard-4` or higher [machine type][machine-types].

 ## Example project